 5 Fun Hanukkah Traditions You Can Enjoy with Your Family

 There are many fun Hanukkah traditions you can enjoy with your family.
-Kids love to create, and the fun activities mentioned here are an excellent way for them to learn about their spiritual heritage and the heroic story of the Maccabees.
+Kids love to create, and the fun activities mentioned here are an excellent way to learn about their spiritual heritage and the heroic story of the Maccabees.

 Here are 5 ways to incorporate fun Hanukkah traditions into this season of Light, leaving a legacy to your children…